mostevercxz/read_books/CSAPP_3rd/chapter3/README.md

 These declarations state that within the segment of the object-code file called .rodata(read-only data), there should be 7 "quad" words, where the value of each word is given by the instruction address associated with the indicated assembly-code labels(e.g. .L3).
 Lable .L4 marks the start of this allocation.

+## 3.7 Procedures

-## 3.7 Procedures(also called subroutine, a block of code that performs a single task, nowadays computer languages use functions not procedures)
+Procedures(also called subroutine, a block of code that performs a single task, nowadays computer languages use functions not procedures)

 Procedures are a key abstraction in software.
 Procedures come in many guises in different programming languages--functions, methods, subroutines, handlers and so on--but they all share a general set of features.

 Suppose procedure P calls procedure Q, and Q then executes and returns back to P. These actions involve one or more of the following mechanisms: